 Strawberry & Peach Jam is summer in a jar!
 Spread on scones of use to fill a Victoria Sponge with clotted cream for the ultimate summer treat!
-You’ll love this no added pectin recipe!
+You’ll love this no-added pectin recipe!

 How this Strawberry & Peach Jam came about!

-I’m usually lucky to find cheap gluts of fruit or they to find me via family and friends.
 The other night I came across some reduced strawberries and I immediately thought of jam but as I already have my One Punnet Strawberry Jam I knew I needed to come up with something different.

 When I got home I saw the peaches in my fruit bowl and thought “Bingo, Strawberry & Peach Jam”.

 There seems to be an abundance of peaches this year, I’ve been buying punnets for as little as 49p in my local supermarket.
-Strawberries seem to be a bit hit and miss in supply at the moment though.
+Strawberries seem to be a bit hit-and-miss in supply at the moment though.

 After seeing 3 crates of reduced strawberries earlier in the week I went out yesterday to buy some more and the 2 supermarkets I went to had either had very few delivered and sold out or hadn’t had any for a couple of days.